D8-X/d8x-futures-node-sdk/doc/accountTrade.md

 ## AccountTrade
 <p>Functions to create, submit and cancel orders on the exchange.
-This class requires a private key and executes smart-contract interaction that require gas-payments.</p>
+This class requires a private key and executes smart-contract interactions that require gas-payments.</p>

 **Kind**: global class